Everything That Parents Need to Know.

-The goals of parenting arises from the child’s individuality
+The goals of parenting arise from the child’s unique individuality

 Parents can help their child develop his individuality step by step by looking at the child himself.
 To do this, it is important to understand the phases of child development.
 It is important to know, for example, that talking develops from learning to walk and thinking then develops from talking.
 The way in which a child accomplishes these developmental steps, and the intensity with which he experiences them, are an expression of his individuality.
 It is important to trust the child and give him the time that he needs to unfold his potential.